 In addition, there are three additional forms that are for specific types of resources that do not fit in the traditional built-environment or archaeological categories.
-They are Submerged Historic Archaeological Resource Registration Form (paper form), Cemetery Inventory Form (paper form for non-archaeologists), and Traditional Cultural Property Inventory Template (Wisaard data entry; see page 14).
+They are Submerged Historic Archaeological Resource Registration Form (paper form), Cemetery Inventory Form (paper form for non-archaeologists), and Traditional Cultural Property Inventory Template (Wisaard; see page 14).

-ALL forms that do not currently have a digital data entry requirement in Wisaard may be downloaded from our website:
+ALL paper forms may be downloaded from our website: https://dahp.wa.gov/archaeology/archaeological-survey-inventory

-https://dahp.wa.gov/archaeology/archaeological-survey-inventory